Imran4424/iOS-InterviewQuestions/Swift.md

 - `default`: This priority falls between `userInitiated` and `utility`.
 It is used if no other QoS is specified.
 - `unspecified`: Used when no QoS information is available, and the system must infer the priority.

+To perform work in the background and safely update the user interface (UI) on the main thread, we can combine `DispatchQueue.global().async` for the background work with `DispatchQueue.main.async` for the UI update.

 ### How to perform work in the background and then update UI on the main thread?